geshan/geshan.github.com/posts/2020-12-07-software-scalability.md

 Software scalability is a difficult problem, what makes it even more complex is the context.

-> What is very high scale for a medium size company may be of no concern to one of the [FAANG](https://en.wikipedia.org/wiki/Big_Tech) companies.
-It is about RPM/RPS your software systems handle everyday.
+> What is a very high scale for a medium-size company may be of no concern to one of the [FAANG](https://en.wikipedia.org/wiki/Big_Tech) companies.
+It is about RPM/RPS your software systems handle every day.

 I have not worked with systems that have 100K or millions of requests per second, I have only read about that scale.
 I have seen and worked with systems with 100s to sometimes 1000s of requests per second.
 Even at this volume software scalability is an interesting and challenging problem to meet high demands.